sunliangqin/VSCodeQuickBrowse/README.md

 ![Quick Browse](images/quick-browse.gif)

 # Setting
-The following setting enables quick browse the current file in github.
+Here is an example to enable this project to quick browse the current file in github (keyboard shortcut `Ctrl+Alt+B`).

 ```json
 "quickBrowse.rules": [